-The Addison Field Court is located at 3 Friendship Plaza (also known as 131 W. Lake Street), directly next to the Addison Police Department and the Addison Village Hall.
-There is a free parking lot available onsite.
-There are many types of cases that are heard at the Addison Field Court including traffic tickets, misdemeanors as well as various local ordinances violations
+The Addison Field Court, previously located at 3 Friendship Plaza (also known as 131 W. Lake Street), directly next to the Addison Police Department and the Addison Village Hall is presently closed.

 When the judge signs a sentencing order on a case, whether in Cook, Lake, Kane, DuPage, McHenry or any other Illinois county, the court form usually allows the judge to write in various requirements for the sentence.
 But parts of the form are pre-printed and contain requirements that always apply to each such case.
 Sometimes the form will say not to possess weapons, not to take any drugs or alcohol, or not to leave the state or other such directives.
 But the form almost always says something about NOT violating any laws during the sentence.